Raihan Abu

 His work includes residential, office, commercial, education, leisure, hotels, theatres, and public institution buildings, where he has demonstrated particular proficiency working with major cultural institutions, having led teams on refurbishment projects such as the Selfridges building on Oxford Street, where he contributed to long-term strategic development of this large and complex site.
 He has also overseen projects at the Grade I and II listed Architectural Association properties on Bedford Square for over a decade as part of a phased masterplan to enhance educational facilities.

-Raihan has particular professional interest in integrating building services strategies into structural design, exemplified by incorporating Thermally Active Building Systems into concrete floor structures at Dulwich College’s science building.
+Raihan has a particular professional interest in integrating building services strategies into structural design, exemplified by incorporating Thermally Active Building Systems into concrete floor structures at Dulwich College’s new science building.
 He also serves as our focus for the Building Safety Act and Higher Risk Buildings, demonstrating his engagement with contemporary regulatory frameworks.